-- Completed annual Title VI report and submitted to GDOT for review and concurrence. - Numerous development projects were reviewed with comments made to improve the ADA path of travel for access and pedestrian circulation. - Facilitated quick response funding for ADA ramp and crossing on US 84/SR 38 adjacent to the Super Walmart shopping plaza. - Screened Title VI technical memo prepared for the HAMPO 2045 MTP update and worked collaboratively to identify disadvantaged populations in need of focused outreach opportunities. - Monitored and tracked 2020 US Census Bureau results and data for use in updating Title VI, EJ, and LEP populations in the HAMPO region.
+- Completed annual Title VI report and submitted to GDOT for review and concurrence. - Numerous development projects were reviewed with comments made to improve the ADA path of travel for access and pedestrian circulation. - Screened Title VI technical memo prepared for the HAMPO 2045 MTP update and worked collaboratively to identify disadvantaged populations in need of focused outreach opportunities. - Monitored and tracked 2020 US Census Bureau results and data for use in updating Title VI, EJ, and LEP populations in the HAMPO region.

-• Continue to reach out to the Limited English Proficiency and the other underserved communities for inclusion in the transportation planning process
+- Perform Title VI Equity Analysis to better understand how marginalized communities within the MPO region are being served by the transportation planning process. - Continue to reach out to the Limited English Proficiency and the other underserved communities for inclusion in the transportation planning process.

-- Communicate with the Citizen's Advisory Committee and other parties such as schools, health agencies, and non-profits through public involvement techniques to increase participation and public outreach to the EJ communities. - Complete Title VI annual report and submit to GDOT for review and concurrence. - Perform screening of HAMPO website for opportunities to improve user experience for members of the disabled and LEP community.
+- Communicate with the Citizen's Advisory Committee and other parties such as schools, health agencies, and non-profits through public involvement techniques to increase participation and public outreach to the EJ communities. - Complete Title VI annual report and submit to GDOT for review and concurrence. - Perform screening of HAMPO website for opportunities to improve user experience for members of the disabled and LEP community. - Complete comprehensive review and revisions to Title VI Assessment and Plan upon release of complete US Census Bureau 2020 count data and updated Urban Area Boundaries.

 - ADA compliance reviews on new developments

 - GDOT Title VI assurances and outreach documentation

 - Annual Title VI report

+- Updated Title VI Plan